9 Bluetooth Profiles

 Characteristics:

-0x2A4C HID Control Point Write No Response
+• 0x2A4C - HID Control Point: Write Without Response for suspend/exit-suspend commands.

 The Report characteristic (0x2A4D) uses a Client Characteristic Configuration Descriptor (CCCD, UUID 0x2902) — a central writes 0x0001 to this descriptor to enable Input Report notifications from the peripheral.